sokbae/ciccr/cran-comments.md

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.

-## CRAN Submission
+## CRAN Resubmission
-This is the first submission to CRAN.
+This is a resubmission.
+In this version:

+* The DESCRIPTION file is updated.